 The Alpina B7 is also lowered front and rear, rides on 21-inch wheels, and features BMW's Dynamic Damping Control and Active Roll Stabilization systems.
 The suspension is tuned by Alpina to balance ride and handling, and it does so impressively.

-We got a few hot laps in the Alpina B7 at Mazda Raceway Laguna Seca.
-It sounds like a junkyard dog compared to the V12.
+During a few hot laps in the Alpina B7 at Mazda Raceway Laguna Seca, it sounded like a junkyard dog compared to the V12.
 You can feel the greater torque.
-The transmission feels different too, with less compromising mapping.
-In Sport Plus mode, the shifts are super fast and sharp.
+The transmission feels different, too, with less compromising mapping.
+In Sport Plus mode, the shifts are super-fast and sharp.
 The B7 also has ceramic brake rotors and pads, which the car needs for the track.

 Out on the road, we found the ride quality of the Alpina B7 firm but surprisingly forgiving, considering its shorter springs and larger wheels.
 Handling is sharper than that of the other 7 Series models.

 We haven't driven the ActiveHybrid 7 model, but we have driven the ActiveHybrid 5, with the same powertrain, so we're sure it will be similar, only bigger.
 Super smooth, and fast, but don't expect outstanding gas mileage.